Backpacking Trip into Yukon's Kluane National Park Reserve (Part 1)

 Approaching the Bullion Creek.
 Preparing for the worst.

-After changing our shoes, taking off the pants (sorry, no photos!) and stepping into the water, we realized why crossing a creek can be that dangerous.
+After changing our shoes, taking off our pants (sorry, no photos!) and stepping into the water, we realized why crossing a creek can be that dangerous.
 First of all, the water is freezing cold as it flows down right from the mountains.
-Secondly, it's very fast, so it's better to cross the creek in pairs: one person (usually the heavier one) stands in front facing the creek, and the other person standing behind holding the first one upright.
+Secondly, it's very fast, so it's better to cross the creek in pairs: one person (usually the heavier one) stands in front facing the creek, and the other person standing behind holds the first one upright.
 It's important to look for a shallow way and release the straps on a backpack in case you fall.
 Hiking poles play an essential role when crossing a creek, but you'll need only one, so pack another one.

 Sand dunes.